borealbirds/BAMexploreR_shiny/Rmd/text_intro_tab.md

 <br>

-## Overvew
+## Overview

-The BAM Landbird Model Explorer is an Shiny application for downloading and analyzing landbird density models produced by the Boreal Avian Modelling Centre (BAM).
+The BAM Landbird Model Explorer is a Shiny application for downloading and analyzing landbird density models produced by the Boreal Avian Modelling Centre (BAM).

 <br>